Dramatists Guild Legacy Member

 A beloved professor at many renowned academic institutions, she also taught several popular courses at the Dramatists Guild Institute.

-Tina Howe’s most produced plays include Birth and After Birth, Museum, The Art of Dining, Painting Churches, Coastal Disturbances, Approaching Zanzibar, and Pride’s Crossing.
-These and other works premiered at the Public Theater, the Kennedy Center, Second Stage, The Old Globe Theatre, Lincoln Center Theater, the Actors Theatre of Louisville, the Atlantic Theater Company, Primary Stages, as well as being translated and produced abroad.
-Her works can be read in numerous anthologies as well as in Coastal Disturbances: Four Plays by Tina Howe and Birth and After Birth and Other Plays: A Marriage Cycle, published by Theatre Communications Group.
-Her other publications include her translations of Ionesco's The Bald Soprano and The Lesson (Grove Press) and Shrinking Violets and Towering Tiger Lilies: Seven Brief Plays about Women in Distress, (Samuel French), She is also the subject of Howe in an Hour, edited by Judith Barlow, published by Smith and Kraus.
-Ms. Howe is proud to have served on the council of the Dramatists Guild since 1990.
+Tina's most produced plays include Birth and After Birth, Museum, The Art of Dining, Painting Churches, Coastal Disturbances, Approaching Zanzibar, and Pride’s Crossing.
+Her works can be read in numerous anthologies as well as in Coastal Disturbances: Four Plays by Tina Howe and Birth and After Birth and Other Plays: A Marriage Cycle.
+Her other publications include her translations of Ionesco's The Bald Soprano and The Lesson and Shrinking Violets and Towering Tiger Lilies: Seven Brief Plays about Women in Distress.
+She was also the subject of Howe in an Hour, edited by Judith Barlow, published by Smith and Kraus.